jkvc/modular-domain-adaptation/experiments/readme.md

 # Experiments

 This folder contains workflow code for running experiments and producing metrics as present in the paper.
-This file briefly go over how to run the workflows to reproduce paper results with an example using the Media Frame Corpus (`mfc`).
+This file briefly go over how to run the workflows to reproduce paper results with an example using the arXiv dataset (`arxiv`).

 ## Prerequisites